Harry Potter Trading Card Game: Card sets

-The first set of cards, now commonly called the base set, was introduced in August 2001.
-Since the 116-card base set was first released, four expansion sets have been introduced to vary play and expand card availability.
-The first three expansions, which each consist of 80 cards plus 30 Foil or Hologram Portrait Premium rares, include Quidditch Cup (November 2001), Diagon Alley (March 2002), and Adventures at Hogwarts (June 2002).
+The first set of cards, commonly called the base set, was introduced in August 2001.
+Following the 116-card base set release, four expansion sets were introduced.
+The first three expansions each consist of 80 cards plus 30 Foil or Hologram Portrait Premium rares.
+These expansions include Quidditch Cup (November 2001), Diagon Alley (March 2002), and Adventures at Hogwarts (June 2002).
 Notable differences in these expansions include the addition of the Quidditch lesson type and Match cards introduced in the Quidditch Cup expansion, location cards introduced in the Diagon Alley expansion, and a larger pool of adventure cards in the Adventures at Hogwarts expansion.
 The fourth and final expansion released was Chamber of Secrets, which has 140 cards plus 55 Foil or Hologram Portrait Premium rares (October 2002).
 This last expansion features cards based on the Chamber of Secrets book, where all previous cards were based on the Sorcerer's Stone book.

-From its conception in 2001 through 2003, the Harry Potter Trading Card Game was popular among many age ranges and several gaming leagues were formed.
-After releasing the last expansion set in 2003, Wizards of the Coast decided not to continue making HPTCG cards, though no explanation was given to the public for this decision.
+From its inception in 2001 through 2003, the Harry Potter Trading Card Game had several gaming leagues formed.
+After releasing the last expansion set in 2003, Wizards of the Coast discontinued making HPTCG cards.